Brodhead Municipal Court

 Upon a finding of Guilty, a forfeiture plus Court costs may be imposed.
 You will be given 60 days to pay the forfeiture.
 If there is restitution ordered, that is due IMMEDIATELY.
 If you don’t have your forfeiture paid in full in the 60 days you may call the Court Clerk and ask for a short extension of time.

 IF YOU FAIL TO PAY YOUR FORFEITURE AND HAVE NOT CALLED OR APPEARED FOR THE EXTENSION OF TIME, YOU MAY BE COMMITTED TO THE GREEN COUNTY JAIL OR YOUR DRIVER’S LICENSE CAN BE SUSPENDED FOR UP TO ONE YEAR DEPENDING ON YOUR CHARGE.
-THE BRODHEAD MUNICIPAL COURT USES THE TAX INTERCEPT PROGRAM FOR PAST DUE FINES/RESTITUTION ORDERED.
+THE BRODHEAD MUNICIPAL COURT USES THE STATE OF WISCONSIN DEBT COLLECTION FOR PAST DUE FINES/RESTITUTION ORDERED.

 If you are found Guilty of a traffic violation, in addition to any judgment made by the Court, the State of Wisconsin, Department of Transportation, may assess demerit points against your driving record.
 In the upper right hand corner of your citation it will show you the number of points your violation carries.
 The assessment of 12 demerit points in one year shall result in the loss of your license.
 Any person holding a probationary license shall be assessed double points for all 2nd and subsequent point violations.
 Juveniles cited for traffic ordinance violations are subject to the same forfeitures and Court procedures as adults.
 With the new GDL licenses points may vary.